Generalized Tchebyshev triangulations

 Generalizing the construction introduced in \cite{Hetyei-Tch}, in Section~\ref{sec:higher} we introduce analogues of Tchebyshev polynomials of the second kind, by considering summing over the links of all faces of a given dimension of the original complex, in the subdivided complex.
 A lot remains to be explored regarding these polynomials, but a few results indicate that we have found an ``appropriate generalization'': our generalized Tchebyshev polynomials of the $j^{\rm th}$ kind (where $j\leq k+1$) satisfy the same recurrence as our generalized Tchebyshev polynomials of the first kind, the multisets of their roots are also symmetric of the origin, and their real roots also belong to the interval $(-1,1)$.
 We chose to postpone a deeper study of their real-rootedness to a future occasion, but we established the fact that, for $k=1$, all generalized Tchebyshev polynomials of the second kind are real rooted.

-Our results in Sections~\ref{sec:TL} and \ref{sec:higher} underline the central importance of the generalized Tchebyshev triangulations of the boundary complex of a crosspolytope, as the coefficients of our generalized Tchebyshev polynomials can be directly read off the face count in these complexes, refined by distinguishing between original and newly added vertices.
+Our results in Sections~\ref{sec:TL} and \ref{sec:higher} underline the central importance of the generalized Tchebyshev triangulations of the boundary complex of a cross-polytope, as the coefficients of our generalized Tchebyshev polynomials can be directly read off the face count in these complexes, refined by distinguishing between original and newly added vertices; see the important Corollary~\ref{cor:Tcross}.
 In the concluding Section~\ref{sec:glbf} we prove the validity of a conjecture by the second author~\cite[Conjecture 1.5]{Nevo-Missing}, on strong generalized lower bounds for the face numbers of some of these simplicial complexes.